PPA Penn 2

 Assistant Coach

-Andrew Storton recently completed his first season as an assistant men’s soccer coach at Connecticut College in 2019.
+Andrew Storton is entering his fifth season as an assistant men’s soccer coach at Connecticut College in 2023.
 He assists head coach Reuben Burk with all aspects of the program.

 A native of Oxford, England, Storton brings 12 years of coaching experience and has been heavily involved with coaching soccer at various levels in Southeast Connecticut since his arrival in the country in 2009.
 On the scholastic level, he served as the head boys soccer coach at Bacon Academy in Colchester and led the program to a 100-30-13 overall ledger in seven seasons between 2012 and 2018.